JamesNurdin/ECO-LEAF/timelog.md

 ### 11th October 2023
 * *1 Hour* Had the weekly meeting with Lauritz and planned on what to do before the next meeting, this week I am going to be going over some more datasets and again refining the example so that this time the context is a little less exact and more justifiable, in addition to this I will also be working on starting the extended version of LEAF.
 ### 14th October 2023
-* *1 Hour* Went through the provided paper on federated learning and started planning the rework to the example
+* *2 Hours* Went through the provided paper on federated learning and started planning the rework to the example
+### 15th October 2023
+* *2.5 Hours* Started work on the latest example in which there are two main classes of user infrastructure nodes, based on the FedZero paper provided by Lauritz they are single and multi users (silos) where multiusers have a power consumption and processing power of multiple users, before working on more I also retrieved some data from solcast to check that I was able to and was able to download 5 years of solar data for Glasgow, this is not what I will use just more rather a test

+## Week 5
+### 17th October 2023
+* *4 Hours* Carried out work on the example in particular setting up the infrastructure of the example